 By 6 weeks, your doctor may allow you to do more activities, such as heavier housework and exercise, but be careful.

-- If any activities cause chest pain, shortness of breath, or any of the symptoms that you had before or during your heart attack, stop doing them right away.
-Tell your doctor or nurse.
+- If any activities cause chest pain, shortness of breath, or any of the symptoms you had before or during your heart attack, stop doing them right away.
+Tell your provider.

 When to Call the Doctor